-The land on which this hotel is built is leased from a third party under one or more lease agreements.
-The land, building and improvements are leased from a third party under a long-term lease agreement.
-This property is not wholly owned.
+(1) The land on which this hotel is built is leased from a third party under one or more lease agreements.

 By Market Location: With our geographically diverse portfolio, no individual market represents more than 9% of total revenues.
 The following chart summarizes the composition of our consolidated hotels as of February 23, 2024 by each market location based on its percentage of 2023 revenues: